-- Figures are published annually by sex and by age groups for England and Wales combined and, since 2016, for England and Wales separately.
+- Figures are published annually by sex and by age groups for England and Wales combined and, since July 2017 they have also been published, for England and Wales separately.

 - The estimates are calculated by applying legal marital status and living arrangement distributions from the Labour Force Survey (LFS) to the mid-year population estimates for England and Wales.